CURRENT FIRE restrictions

 REMEMBER:

-- NO OUTDOOR FIRES ARE PERMITTED DURING A FIRE BAN.
+- NO OUTDOOR FIRES ARE PERMITTED DURING A TOTAL FIRE BAN.

 - BURNING OF NON-WOOD MATERIAL IS PROHIBITED.